framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

         ...
     }

 This works well when you cannot set a mapping in the CFML admin and you don't need to override any of FW/1's behavior.
-If you do need to override any of those extension points, you can create an intermediate CFC that extends `framework.one` and put the methods in there, and then create an instance of that in your `Application.cfc`:
+If you do need to override any of those extension points, you can create an intermediate CFC that extends `framework.one` and put the methods in there, and then create an instance of that in your `Application.cfc`.
+Use `/framework/MyApplication.cfc` as a template for this:

-    // FW1Extensions.cfc
+    // MyApplication.cfc (in webroot, next to Application.cfc)
     component extends=framework.one {
         function setupRequest() {
             controller( 'security.checkAuthorization' );